tharumbun/cambopedia/src/content/posts/bookshops-phnom-penh.md

 Gifts for Book Lovers?
 While you can go shopping new books at Monument Books and Toys or used books at D's Books, there is new way to order some new copies you want.
 Check out Bookshouse Cambodia, which accepts your pre-order for original, new books.

 This online shop Bookshouse also has delivery service.
 So order and get the books at your doorstep.
 If you want to get some books about Cambodia, here's a list for you.
-Instagram: @bookshouse\\\_cambodia Line: bookshouse02 Tel: 012 882 313/070 882323

 SN Book Store